WebSocket vs HTTP: When to Use Each Protocol

 How HTTP Works

-Section titled “How HTTP Works”HTTP (HyperText Transfer Protocol) operates on a simple request-response model that has powered the web since 1991.
-Understanding its mechanics is crucial for appreciating when WebSockets become necessary.
+Section titled “How HTTP Works”HTTP (HyperText Transfer Protocol) operates on a request-response model that has powered the web since 1991.

 The Request-Response Cycle